 Timeline of debt delinquency

 Delinquency can get more serious with time, depending on how many days have passed since your last payment.
-During each stage of delinquency, lenders often respond differently and with different repercussions, in terms of items of what they charge in late fees and when they might report your account to a major credit bureau, among other factors.
+During each stage of delinquency, lenders often respond differently and with different repercussions, in terms of what they charge in late fees and when they might report your account to a major credit bureau, among other factors.

 Here’s a timeline of what you can generally expect: